Aceearly1993/lecarde-1/README.md

 - Add in-game GUI and functions to freely edit controller input in the game (like in reworked LC2)

 - Several music clips and sound effect clips are needed to be replaced in order to get around copyright infringement risks.
 This case needs additional helps from composers/sound effect creators.

+- An overlap of Global values is noticed in control remap GUI reworking process (which uses LC2 rework control remap event) and will lead to unable to remember controller button mapping storage.
+If anybody has solutions to ease this bug please help us.

 ### Update History ###

+ #### [0.4.0] - 2023/11/8 ####

+`FIXED` - An oversight in original that an event trigger is not cleaned up in story cutscene, which will cause multiple languages to overlap in the same text display region.
+`CHANGED` - Rework of control remap GUI.
+Now the game uses the same standards as Lecarde Chronicles 2 reworked edition's control remap GUI; Controller and keyboard remapping is now supported.
+`CHANGED` - graphics of control config screen to fit the new control remap screen.

  #### [0.3.1] - 2023/11/6 ####